Oral Surgery – Temple, TX

 A sinus lift is often required as a first step when placing a dental implant in your upper jaw.
 When upper back teeth are lost, bone in that area naturally shrinks or resorbs over time.
 Consequently, your sinuses expand to occupy the empty space where the bone used to be.
 Because there is insufficient bone available to securely place the dental implant, the sinuses must be lifted in order to create space for placing additional bone in that area.

-Dr. Fossum, Dr. Elmore, and the rest of the team are always happy to offer patient-centered care and comfortable dental attention for all oral surgery procedures.
-Schedule your appointment at either of our conveniently located Temple, Tx offices!
+Dr. Fossum, Dr. Grosskopf, and the rest of the team are always happy to offer patient-centered care and comfortable dental attention for all oral surgery procedures.
+Schedule your appointment at either of our conveniently located Temple dental offices!